cayrrs/swiftprinterLOCALwebpage/README.md

 execute python3 app.py

-you should now see stuff like Running on ###  the one right before Press Ctrl+C to quit is the one you should use.
+you should now see stuff like Running on ###, copy paste one of em or ctrl+click

-ctrl click the link.

 now it should work!!!!!